jinyan1214/pyrecodes/docs/source/usage/how_to_extend_pyrecodes.rst

 - **file containing component damage states** (e.g., damage.json)
 - **file containing component characteristics** (e.g., exposure.json)

-The two files are passed to the pyrecodes subsystem creator class to create components in the pyrecodes system.
+The two files are passed to the pyrecodes `subsystem creator class <./documentation/subsystem_creator_docs/r2d_subsystem_creator_docs.html>`_ to create components in the pyrecodes system.
 The subsystem creator class defined for R2D is in the pyrecodes/subsystem_creator/r2d_subsystem_creator.py module.
-JSON format is used to define the damage and exposure files for the R2D-pyrecodes API.
+JSON format is used to define the damage and exposure files for the R2D-pyrecodes API. pyrecodes can be easily configured to use other file formats, such as CSV, to define the damage and exposure files.

 In addition to the subsystem creator class, a damage simulator needs to have its pyrecodes damage input class defined.
 This class assigns the damage states to the components once the recovery simulation is initiated.
-The damage input class for R2D is is in the pyrecodes/damage_input/r2d_damage_input.py module.
+The `damage input class <./documentation/damage_input_docs/r2d_damage_input_docs.html>`_ for R2D is is in the pyrecodes/damage_input/r2d_damage_input.py module.

 `Example 3 <./examples/example_3.html>`_, `Example 4 <./examples/example_4.html>`_ and `Example 5 <./examples/example_5.html>`_ illustrate how pyrecodes uses the output provided by the R2D's damage simulator.